DEck13/baseball_research/README.md

 this paper can be viewed [here](https://deck13.shinyapps.io/challenging_baseball_nostalgia/).

+### Era adjustment

+[with Shen Yan] The era_adjustment directory contains tools which offer a way to properly adjust statistics of players from different eras under reasonable assumptions.
+The basic idea is to balance how well one did "vs their peers" against the size of their eligible MLB talent pool.
+The balancing of these two quantities provides more realistic "vs their peers" statistics, players who stood far above their peers get penalized if the era in which they did was sparsely populated.

+This directory is a work in progress.

 ### Spray distributions

-[with Charlie Young and David Dalpiaz] This directory contains a preliminary draft of a manuscript on spray chart distributions.
-Spray chart distributions are 2-dimensional distributions of the final batted ball locations corresponding to a batter/pitcher scenario of interest.
-More to come.
+[with Charlie Young and David Dalpiaz] The spraydists directory contains a
+manuscript on spray chart distributions.
+Spray chart distributions are 2-dimensional distributions of the final batted ball locations corresponding to a batter vs. pitcher matchup of interest.
+A shiny app that allows users to study batter vs. pitcher matchups visually and numerically can be viewed [here](https://seam.stat.illinois.edu).

 ### Paradoxical relationship of fWAR and wins